Payday Loans vs. Personal Loans: Which one is Best for You?

 Upon approval, you can receive your money immediately.

-Unlike payday loans, personal loans take from 24 hours to a few days to process.
-Banks and other lenders use your credit score, credit history, and application to determine how risky an investment you are.
-Some online lenders may also use alternative data such as employment history and social media activity to help gauge your creditworthiness.
+Unlike payday loans, personal loans can take from 24 hours to a few business days to process.
+Lenders look at your credit score, credit history, and application.
+They use this information to see how risky you are as borrower.

 4. What can you expect during repayment?

-Personal loans follow the familiar cadence of traditional loans.
-Once your application is approved, you’re given a few months to several years to pay back the loan amount, plus interest.
-With a fixed-rate loan, the payment amount stays the same for each payment period, so you’re better able to balance your payments with the rest of your budget.
+For a personal loan, once your application is approved, you may have a few months to several years to pay back the loan and interest.
+With a fixed-rate loan, your payment amount remains the same for each period.
+This can help you better manage your payments with your budget.

-Another thing you’ll want to keep in mind: Paying your personal loan consistently and on time can help build up your credit score and opens up more loan and interest rate options.
-Payday loan lenders, however, usually don’t report on-time payments to credit bureaus, meaning timely repayments won’t impact your credit score.
+Paying your personal loan consistently and on time can help build your credit score and open more loan and interest rate options.
+Payday loan lenders often may not report on-time payments to credit bureaus.
+This means that paying on time will not affect your credit score.

 Which loan is right for you?

 In most cases, personal loans prove to be a better option.
-Their predictable payments make it easier for borrowers to pay back the loan without overwhelming themselves—which is especially important if you’re having trouble covering your finances in the first place.
-Their lower interest rates also make personal loans a more practical option for many borrowers.
+Their predictable payments can make it easier for borrowers to pay back the loan without overwhelming themselves.
+Their potential lower interest rates also make personal loans a more practical option for many borrowers.
+Personify might be able find a loan that fits your needs.
+If you do not have a loan with us, you can check for loan offers at personifyfinancial.com/apply.

 Choosing the right loan for your financial situation